Nassau County Traffic & Parking Violations Agency

 Note: You should not visit TPVA if you have traveled within 14-days of your visit to a state with significant community spread of COVID-19.
 For a current list of restricted states, please see the NYS Department of Health COVID-19 Travel Advisory site.

 •Visitors can check their scheduled court date and time HERE.

 • Government issued Photo Identification is required to enter TPVA

 To enhance pedestrian and vehicular safety through education and timely adjudication of all traffic, parking and photo enforcement related offenses.

 All persons entering the Agency must possess valid Government Issued Photo ID (a driver license is preferred), will be screened.
 All carry items will be placed in an X-RAY machine and are also subject to search.
 No food, beverages, or weapons.
-When going to court, your Photo ID will be collected before entering the courtroom and it will be given back by the prosecutor.

 Phones must be set to silent, and conversations, picture taking, and videotaping are not permitted and will result in ejection from the agency.

 Parking structure on Cooper Street/Cooper Square is closed until further notice.